cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 4. Check the tree hash in the GroupInfo matches the clients own tree hash.

 ## Proof of Membership
-Tree slices are used to proof group membership of leaves.
+Tree slices are used to prove group membership of leaves.
-The `tree_info` in light MLS messages always contains the sender's and the receiver's tree slices to allow the receiver to check the proof of membership.
+The `tree_info` in light MLS messages always contains the sender's and may contain the receiver's tree slices to allow the receiver to check the proof of membership.

 To verify the correctness of the group on a light client, the client checks its